By Kate Hughes

 It should be noted that catnip is a type of catmint.
 Catmint is a very easy-to-grow and adaptable plant, making it popular in gardens.
 There are several kinds of catmint besides catnip, including Blue Wonder catmint, Faassen’s catmint, and Persian catmint.
 Most catmints include some nepetalactone, meaning they can incite a reaction, but catnip typically has the strongest effect on kitties of all catmint plants.

-It’s also possible that a cat who isn’t reacting to catnip or its alternatives just isn’t scent motivated, says Dr. Ryane E. Englar, assistant professor and clinical education coordinator at the University of Kansas College of Veterinary Medicine.
+It’s also possible that a cat who isn’t reacting to catnip or its alternatives just isn’t scent motivated, says Dr. Ryane E. Englar, assistant professor and clinical education coordinator at Kansas State University in Manhattan, Kansas.
 “If this is the case, you want to engage your cat in a different way,” she explains.
 Englar suggests figuring out what type of play your cat prefers.
 Some cats are into jumping after birds, while others like to stalk prey on the ground.
 “You want to get them excited, because that’s really what catnip does,” she says.

 Play might be a good alternative for cats that get too wound up by catnip, she adds.
 “They can get too stimulated and throw up, so playing may actually be a better way to interact in some cases.”